gagolews/genieclust/docs/_sources/index.rst.txt

     -- by `Marek Gagolewski <https://www.gagolewski.com/>`_

-A faster and more powerful version of **Genie** - a robust and outlier resistant clustering algorithm, originally published as an R package `genie <https://cran.r-project.org/web/packages/genie/>`_.
+A faster and more powerful version of **Genie** [1]_ — a robust and outlier resistant clustering algorithm, originally published as an R package `genie <https://cran.r-project.org/web/packages/genie/>`_.

-The Genie algorithm [1]_ is based on a minimum spanning tree (MST) of the pairwise distance graph of an input point set.
-Just like the single linkage, it consumes the edges of the MST in increasing order of weights.
-However, it **prevents the formation of clusters of highly imbalanced sizes**; once the Gini index of the cluster size distribution raises above an assumed threshold, a point group of the smallest size is forced to merge with its nearest neighbouring cluster.
+The idea behind Genie is very simple.
+First, make each individual point the only member of its own cluster.
+Then, keep merging pairs of the closest clusters, one after another.
+However, to **prevent the formation of clusters of highly imbalanced sizes** a point group of the smallest size is sometimes matched with its nearest neighbours.

 Genie's appealing simplicity goes hand in hand with its usability;
 it **often outperforms other clustering approaches**